lightning-signer/validating-lightning-signer/README.md

     cargo build

-or if you want to enable grpc:
+or if you want to disable grpc (grpc is the only default feature):

-    cargo build --features=grpc
+    cargo build --no-default-features

 ### Running Unit Tests